-All the Continuing Legal Education webinar courses are FREE to attend.
-For CLE credit, the fee is $10 each or $12 if paying by credit card.
-CLE information will be provided following the webinar.
-We have accreditation in multiple states.
-Access our full calendar of events here or click on each topic below to learn more about the Continuing Legal Education course you are interested in and see events for that topic.
+All of our Legal Education webinar courses are FREE to attend.
+We no longer sponsor CLE but are happy to provide you with a certificate of completion, the fee is $15 each.
+Access our full calendar of events or click on each topic below to learn more about the Legal Education course you are interested in and see events for that topic.

 Reading Medical Records: What Really Happened??